mikattack/fjson2csv/README.md

 - CSV headers are always included
 - **All** properties are included in CSV output, even if an object is missing them
 - CSV fields are sorted by their frequency, then alphabetically

+A data generation tool is also available for synthesizing larger JSON input.
+You can install it from the source directory with `make fjson2csv-data`.
+Generated data is output directly to `STDOUT`.
+Several properties of the process can also be configured (see help menu).

 ## License